minborg/jdk/src/java.base/share/classes/jdk/internal/misc/stable-semantics.md

 These accessors are safer to use but, like `getVolatile` and related operations, they do not enforce correct usage.
 It remains the developer’s responsibility to apply them appropriately.

+Initial attempts were made with the aim to replace the 9 `get*StableVolatile` variants using memory fences but were unsuccessful on weaker platforms like AArch64.

 ## The State of the Prototype